Slope grade calculator: percent, angle, rise, and run

 Up/down per 100m (m/100m)

-slope ratio: r = Δz / d
+Slope ratio: r = rise / run = Δz / d

 Gradient (% / ‰): grade_% = 100r, grade_‰ = 1000r

-angle: θ = atan(r)
+Angle: θ = atan(r)

 Slope distance: L = sqrt(d² + Δz²)

-Display conversion table (% slope ↔ angle °)
+Show conversion table (% grade ↔ angle)

 Gradient (%) Angle (°) Per 100m (m)